etho201/vagrant-boxes/oracle-linux-manager/README.md

 4. To SSH into the machines:

     ```bash
-    vagrant ssh server  # This is the Oracle Linux Manager server
+    vagrant ssh olm  # This is the Oracle Linux Manager server
     vagrant ssh client7 # this is the OL7 client that is registered to OLM
     vagrant ssh client8 # this is the OL8 client that is registered to OLM
     ```